slidewiki/xAPI-Service/README.md

 [![Coverage Status](https://coveralls.io/repos/github/slidewiki/xapi-service/badge.svg?branch=master)](https://coveralls.io/github/slidewiki/xapi-service?branch=master)

 This repository contains the code for a NodeJS based Microservice of the Slidewiki 2.0 project enabling support for some aspects of the eXperience API (xAPI), also known as the Tin Can API.

 You want to **checkout this cool service**?
 Simply start the service and head over to: [http://localhost:3000/documentation](http://localhost:3000/documentation).
-We're using  [swagger](https://www.npmjs.com/package/hapi-swagger) to have this super cool API discrovery/documentation tool.
-BTW.: Did you already discoverd the super easy swagger integration inside [/application/routes.js](https://github.com/slidewiki/xapi-service/blob/master/application/routes.js)?
-Tags 'api' and 'description' were everything we needed to add.